Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 ```
 ##### Explanation:
 - While you cannot convert a Symbol to an object, you can use the Symbol object directly for its unique identity and optionally access its description if the Symbol.keyFor method is supported (which might not be available in all environments).

+### Time Complexity: O(1)
+- Creating a Symbol object and accessing its description (if available) is a constant-time operation.
+- The complexity does not depend on the size of the description or any other factor.

 </p>
 </details>